ing-bank/sparse_dot_topn/README.md

 This enables proper functioning for matrices that contain negative values.
 Additionally a different data-structure is used internally when collecting non-zero results that has a much lower memory-footprint than previously.
 This means that the effect of the `threshold` parameter on performance and memory requirements is negligible.
+If the `threshold` is `None` we pre-compute the number of `non-zero` entries, this can significantly reduce the required memory at a mild (~10%) performance penalty.

 2. `sort = False`, the result matrix is no longer sorted by default